AntonioAPDL/antonio-aguirre.github.io/README.md

   - SOILW depth-level medians (`p50`) with optional uncertainty bands
 - Adds retrospective context from prior GEFS cycles and shows a fixed 20-day pre-forecast window
 - Displays metadata and freshness warning if stale
+- Displays a context-quality warning if the forecast is current but the rolling GEFS analysis context is incomplete
 - Degrades gracefully when JSON is missing/invalid

 GEFS JSON includes optional retrospective metadata used by the panel: